An Inclusive December Classroom

 It's December!
 Now what?!

-It can be easy to go about this month and this season doing what’s deemed normal by dominant culture, or to get stuck in the mindset of “this is what I’ve always done in my classroom.”
-Maybe you have an annual Christmas themed party—calling it a winter party, but still play a Christmas themed movie, facilitate some form of secret santa or white elephant, and invite the class to wear ugly holiday sweaters.
+It can be easy to go about this month and this season doing what's considered 'normal' by dominant culture or get stuck in the mindset of "this is what I've always done in my classroom."
+Maybe you have an annual Christmas-themed party—a 'winter' party, but still play a Christmas-themed movie, facilitate some form of secret Santa or white elephant, and invite the class to wear ugly holiday sweaters.

 But I wonder… I wonder what would happen if you tried something new?!
-This December in your classroom, what would it look like to focus more on the identities of your students and less on the commercialized aspects of the month and the Christmas holiday… Basically what would it look like to decenter Christmas (because it’s actually not everyone’s reality) and instead center each individual learner?!
+This December in your classroom, what would it look like to focus more on your students' identities and less on the commercialized aspects of the month and the Christmas holiday… What would it look like to decenter Christmas (because it's not everyone's reality) and instead center each learner?!
 Who are your students?
 What do they value?
 Who they are matters.

-So you want to acknowledge the season, the month and the fact that it’s the end of the year, but how do you facilitate discussions and activities that are inclusive and don’t fall into the trap of focusing on only one thing?
-My go-to is ALWAYS some form of journaling…give students the space and opportunity to gather their thoughts. :)
+So you want to acknowledge the season, the month, and the fact that it's the end of the year, but how do you facilitate inclusive discussions and activities that don't fall into the trap of focusing on only one thing?
+My go-to is ALWAYS some form of journaling… giving students the space to gather their thoughts. :)

 Open-ended journal prompts:

-• What does the month of December typically look like for you, your family and/or your community?
-What’s important about this month?
+• What does the month of December typically look like for you, your family, and your community?
+What's important about this month?
 How does this month feel, smell, & sound?

 • What are you most excited about this month? / What are you looking forward to?
 What are you NOT looking forward to?